qduOliver/LIMVSOD/README.md

 First, please download the object detection method EfficientDet, then modify the relevant parameters according to the content of the Preparatory work part, and finally rank all objects proposals according to objectness confidence, the maximum of 10 objects proposals.

 3.Initialize/Updata the classifier label
+We initialize saliency clusters and non-saliency clusters using thresholds.
+Then, We use two measurements to select a reliable training sample for the first iteration.
+(1)the distance to the cluster's centroid (2)the motion saliency degree of each object proposal.
+Please run Tools/

 5.Generate and assemble patch-level saliency map